 Protecting our world and the environment is at the forefront of everyone’s mind.
-That’s why we carbon offset every parcel sent when dropping off at DHL Service Point, booking a collection online via DHLitNow or booking a collection over the phone.
+That’s why we carbon offset every parcel sent when dropping off at DHL Service Point, or when booking a collection online via DHLitNow.
 This means that we fund climate protection projects across the world to compensate for the carbon emissions produced by delivering your parcel.
+Currently, we don't offer carbon-neutral delivery and carbon offset when booking a collection with us over the phone.

 We’re also teaching and encouraging our employees to live greener and participate in carbon-reducing projects.
 As a customer, you can also reduce your carbon footprint at home and at work – here are some ideas to get you started.